 For a summary of research studies on BRCA1/2 mutations and breast cancer, visit the Breast Cancer Research Studies section.

-Men can also have BRCA1/2 mutations and may pass these mutations on to their children.
+Men can also have BRCA1/2 mutations and may pass them on to their children.

 Breast Cancer in MenFact Sheet